geehalel/pyvk/README.md

 Only the XCB platform binding has been made, so this only runs on `linux`.
 It has been tested under Fedora 30 and Ubuntu 18.04, using  both IGP Intel drivers and nvidia proprietary drivers.

+The Windows platform binding is in development.
+If you use [`thonny`](https://thonny.org/) for editing/running (I do), please note that the 32-bit Vulkan libraries are not tested.
+I had a pointer issue when using the 32bit default `thonny` interpreter (`GetPhysicalDeviceSurfaceSupportKHR`).
+Install a 64bit Python interpreter and point to it in `thonny`.
+Be aware to uninstall and reinstall every packages from `thonny` manager.

 ###### *FPS comparisons with the C++ original examples*
 These are Frames Per Second values computed in the program itself.
 They are read directly from the [screenshots](#screenshots).
 All FPS values here are stable during one execution, but there are some differences between executions (GPU Temp?).
 Min/Max frame times may also be added.